 The Reign of Muhammed Ali Pasha

-Egypt had been through one of its prosperous periods during Muhammed Ali’s dynasty; he was a prevalent ruler who succeeded in sending Egypt up to the world of modernism.
+Egypt had been through one of its prosperous periods during the the reign of the Muhammed Ali dynasty; he was a prevalent ruler who succeeded in sending Egypt up to the world of modernism.
 The whole community of Egypt along with its rationalized economy notched up to a whole new level during Muhammed Ali’s reign.

 The Magnificence of Muhammed Ali’s Palace